seyitsigirci/responsivewebpage/README.md

 # responsivewebpage

-My responsive web page.I have only used HTML+CSS.
+My responsive web page.I have only used HTML+CSS